 - Regular soil testing: Conduct soil tests periodically to monitor improvements in organic matter and nutrient levels, thereby refining cover cropping strategies over time.

-Throughout the project, Recker engaged in extensive outreach, including 30 consultations, three on-farm demonstrations, five tours, three webinars, and two workshop field days.
-His efforts led to 10 farmers adopting new practices and four new working collaborations.
-One of the most notable findings was that participating farmers saw improvements in soil structure, making fields easier to work with in subsequent seasons.
-Additionally, a grower who began using cover crops for the first time reported improved crop yields, particularly in drought conditions.
-Recker’s work continues to influence local agricultural practices, with a growing number of farmers recognizing the long-term benefits of cover crops in sustainable farming.
+Throughout the project, Recker conducted extensive outreach activities, including 30 consultations, three on-farm demonstrations, five tours, three webinars, and two workshop field days.
+As a result of these efforts, 10 farmers adopted new practices, and four new collaborations were formed.
+One of the most significant findings was that participating farmers experienced improvements in soil structure, which made their fields easier to work with in subsequent seasons.
+Additionally, a grower who used cover crops for the first time reported improved crop yields, especially during drought conditions.
+Recker's work continues to influence local agricultural practices, with an increasing number of farmers recognizing the long-term benefits of cover crops.

 "This process has been very effective for me in enabling collaboration with several growers who have very different business models, and very limited time and energy for experiments of the type I like to do to explore relatively 'radical' concepts, such as the Opportunity Space between wide row corn," said Recker.
 "My suggestion is that SARE bring a relatively open mind to these experiments; the industry is very good at incremental changes; USDA/SARE has a very key role to play in enabling independent research and explorations of non-traditional solutions to well-known problems."